 13. Why did you have to send my documents to U.S.C.I.S when I know that I have lawful status in the United States?

 DDS is required by law to verify the lawful status of all non-citizen applicants through SAVE.
-If the documents are sent to USCIS for 3rd level verification, this simply means that they could not make a determination concerning your lawful status without reviewing the documents.
+If the documents are sent to USCIS for 3rd level verification, your lawful status could not be determined without reviewing the documents.

 14. Can I apply for an extension on my driver’s license if my immigration documents are still being processed by the United States Citizenship and Immigration Services?

 Yes.
-The Department of Driver Services provides a one-time 120-day extension for any non-citizen who meets the following requirements:
+The Department of Driver Services provides a one-time 120-day extension.
+The non-citizen MUST meet the following requirements:

 - Must be an existing DDS customer.